• Skip to primary navigation

 The application of rubs is very easy.

-Simply mix the ingredients, pat beef dry, and then rub all over your favorite piece of beef.
+The easiest and best way to apply the rub equally is to use your hands and rub the spice blend all over your favorite piece of beef.
 Use two tablespoons of rub for every pound of beef.
 Then, let the beef soak up the flavors.

 You can either put the beef in a Ziploc bag, or wrap it in plastic and place it in the refrigerator.